 If you are waiting for U.S. government action on an immigration petition, visa, or other application, it is quite possible you have already experienced a longer wait than you would have expected—and are wondering why.
 Unfortunately, long waits are a fact of life in the immigration world, and only got worse after the start of the COVID pandemic.

 Below we outline the most likely reasons that your case is taking a long time to resolve.

-For the most part, U.S. Citizenship and Immigration Services (USCIS) reviews applications on a first-come, first-served basis – although everyone must stand in line behind the employment-related petitioners who have paid extra for "premium processing.”
+For the most part, U.S. Citizenship and Immigration Services (USCIS) reviews applications on a first-come, first-served basis.
+(Everyone, however, must stand in line behind those employment-related petitioners that have paid extra for "premium processing.")

-It would not be paranoia on your part to wonder whether your file has got lost somewhere in the recesses of a government building.
+It would not be paranoid of you to wonder whether your file has got lost somewhere in the recesses of a government building.
 This happens.
-It's the reason we recommend making a complete copy of your entire application before sending it, and never sending original documents if a copy will satisfy USCIS or the relevant government agency's needs.
+It's the reason every applicant should make a complete copy of every page of their paperwork before sending it, and never send original documents if a copy will satisfy USCIS or the relevant government agency's needs.

-The possibility of loss is part of why it's important to track your case through the system, as described above.
-But if your file got lost before even having a case number assigned to it, and so you never got a receipt notice even after many weeks or months, it will be harder to track.
-In that case, your best bet is to write a letter to the office that should have your file, explaining the situation and attaching a copy of the application you sent.
+The possibility of loss is part of why it's important to track your case through the immigration system, as described above.
+But what if your file got lost before even having a case number assigned to it, and so you never got a receipt notice even after many weeks or months?
+In such a case, it will be harder to track.
+Your best bet is to contact the office that should have your file, explain the situation, and if need be submit a copy of the application you sent.
 If that doesn't work, or you just can't wait any longer, definitely contact an immigration lawyer.

-Any immigration application that required you to have fingerprints taken will involve those prints being sent to the FBI for a check of your criminal and immigration record.
+Any immigration application that required you to have fingerprints (or "biometrics") taken will involve those prints being sent to the FBI and other security agencies for a check of your criminal and immigration record.
 This can add weeks or months to the process, particularly if you have a common combination of first and last name or an extensive record.